 - Songs Uncle Sings actually contains two different examples of this.
 One is Clopham, telling of his uncle.
 The other is Breeze, telling Clopham a story about his days as a warrior.

 - Used in various stories of the Empath: The Luckiest Smurf series that involve flashbacks to earlier times, including the novel where Empath learns that he is Papa Smurf's only biological son.

-- The Warhammer 40,000-based Ciaphas Cain novels use his memoirs (complete with footnotes added by a member of the inquisition (and possibly lover).
+- The Warhammer 40,000-based Ciaphas Cain novels are framed as his memoirs, annotated by a member of the inquisition (and possibly lover).